-It’s been a tough few months for a lot of Americans, including millions along the Gulf Coast, and more recently, many thousands more out west in California.
+It’s been a tough few months for a lot of Americans, including millions along the Gulf Coast, and more recently, countless more out west in California.

 Those preparing to recover from the California wildfires face a similar challenge to folks in Texas and Florida – whether it’s fire damage or damage from wind and water, in many cases, property owners have been left with nothing.